Robin Butler, Baron Butler of Brockwell: Civil service career

 Butler had a high-profile career in the civil service from 1961 to 1998, serving as Private Secretary to five Prime Ministers.
 He was Secretary of the Cabinet and Head of the Home Civil Service from 1988 to 1998.

-He joined HM Treasury in 1961, becoming Private Secretary to the Financial Secretary to the Treasury 1964–66 and Secretary to the Budget Committee 1965–69.
+Butler joined HM Treasury in 1961, becoming Private Secretary to the Financial Secretary to the Treasury 1964–66 and Secretary to the Budget Committee 1965–69.

 Early in his career, he was occasionally confused with his namesake Rab Butler.
 Memos for Rab Butler, some highly sensitive, ended up on his desk, and some of his ended up on Rab's.
 It was agreed that all memos ambiguously addressed to "R Butler" should go to Rab's office first, and then Rab's office would send on any intended for the other R Butler.
 It is said that one day the young Butler, who was still playing first class rugby, received a letter that read: "You have been selected for the Richmond 1st XV on Saturday.
 Please be at Twickenham by 2 p.m.".
 Underneath, in Rab's distinctive handwriting, was the message: "Dear Robin, I am not free on Saturday.
 Please could you deputise for me?
 Rab"!

 In 1969, he was seconded to the Bank of England and several City institutions.
-Later at HM Treasury as Assistant Secretary, General Expenditure Intelligence Division, he led the team which installed the UK Government's computerised financial information system 1975-77.
+Later at HM Treasury as Assistant Secretary, General Expenditure Intelligence Division, he led the team which installed the UK Government's computerised financial information system 1975–77.
 He had been a founder member of the Central Policy Review Staff under Lord Rothschild 1971–2.
-After several senior appointments at the Treasury, he became second Permanent Secretary, Public Expenditure, 1985-87.
+After several senior appointments at the Treasury, he became second Permanent Secretary, Public Expenditure, 1985–87.

-He was Private Secretary to Prime Ministers Edward Heath (1972–74) and Harold Wilson (1974–75), and Principal Private Secretary to Margaret Thatcher (1982–85).
+Butler was Private Secretary to Prime Ministers Edward Heath (1972–74) and Harold Wilson (1974–75), and Principal Private Secretary to Margaret Thatcher (1982–85).
 Along with Thatcher, he was almost killed in the 1984 IRA bombing of the Grand Hotel in Brighton.
 He was also Cabinet Secretary during the premierships of Margaret Thatcher, John Major and Tony Blair.